-(Please note that we have an additional two on-line trainings starting in May and June 2020 These will remain on line after lock down.
+(Please note that we have an additional on-line trainings nationally.
+These will remain on line after restrictions are lifted.
 Experiential work and live supervision will be included as on the live trainings)

 What school and community staff will gain by attending the course.

 - Learn to relate to children and young people in ways that alleviate their suffering, support their learning and make them feel cared for and appreciated

 - Know how to respond to children who are in distress/ stress states in ways that help them to emotionally regulate, feel psychologically safe and develop the capacity to handle stress well over time